Terms and Conditions Agreement

 c) Accounts with an overdue balance may be suspended without further warning.
 Suspended accounts may not be altered or closed until full payment is received.

-d) Suspended accounts may be sent to OH’s debt collection agency without further notice.
+d) Suspended accounts may be sent to WNB’s debt collection agency without further notice.
 Any expenses incurred in the recovery of debt, including but not limited to legal and debt collection costs, shall be payable by the Customer.

 6. Security Deposit